nagasudhirpulla/taming_python/blog/skills/install_and_manage_python_packages.md

 * This can be solved by creating a virtual environment and using it in our project

 ### Introduction
-* A virtual environment has its own packages isolated from the default system python environe
+* A virtual environment has its own python packages isolated from the default system python environment and its installed packages
+* This way we can manage the packages installed and

 ### Further Reading